Nintersoft/QCustomWindow/README.md

 - Window title update (QMainWindow::setWindowTitle(QString)) working properly;

 ## CustomTitlebar open source code
-- You can download and make some modifications in the source code, according to our Open Source Policy (by Nintersoft).
+- You can download and make some modifications in the source code, according to Mozilla Public Licence v2.0.
 - The licence is available in the root of the project folder.

-Once this project is supported by Nintersoft open source code licence you are either allowed to (checked), or musn't (unchecked):
-- [x] Download or clone into your repository and make changes.
-- [x] Share the improvements you made in the source with the community.
-- [ ] Sell parts of the source of this project (even when already compiled).
-- [ ] Use your own logo or slogan.
-- [x] You must read the rest of the licence in the root of the project folder and know better your rights and obligations.

 If you clone this directory into yours, please insert a linkback to our webpage and the correct references to our team, also leaving the original README in your repository.

 Graciously,
 Mauro Mascarenhas - Nintersoft.